Table of Contents

 Most U.S. consulates have very strict requirements for E visa applicants in terms of documentation required.
 Further, a visa applicant must be well prepared for their interview.
 They will only have a short amount of time to plead their case to the U.S. government.
 A skilled immigration attorney can guide your employees on what to expect during the interview to give them the best chance for success.

-The E-1 & E-2 Visa Attorneys of Sam Shihab & Associates
+The E-1 & E-2 Visa Attorneys of Shihab Burke, LLC, Attorneys At Law

-The attorneys of Sam Shihab & Associates have experience with E visas for essential employees in a wide variety of cases: large multinational companies and small businesses, professionals and non-professionals, and from countries all around the world.
+The attorneys of Shihab Burke, LLC, Attorneys At Law have experience with E visas for essential employees in a wide variety of cases: large multinational companies and small businesses, professionals and non-professionals, and from countries all around the world.

 Please call or email to discuss your business with one of our attorneys and learn more about E essential employees.